 These cards let you transfer a debt from another credit card to the new one, charging a fee which is added to your debt at the start.
 There are a lot of brilliant 0% offers around in 2016 if you have a good credit record.

 The 0% only lasts for a set time; after that interest reverts to ‘normal’ levels.
 So when you are trying to decide between Balance Transfer offers, if you can clear the debt in the offer time, then go for the lowest fee.
 If you can’t, think about choosing the offer with the lowest follow on rate.
-Of course you may be able to transfer again at the end of the 0% period, but this may not be possible.

 Other important points about 0% Balance Transfer offers: